lzs/ansible-matrix/README.md

 # Ansible Playbook for Installing Matrix-Synapse

-This is an Ansible playbook for installing Matrix-Synapse, along with Nginx, MySQL, as well as ancillary tools and configuration.
+This is an Ansible playbook for installing Synapse (Matrix-Synapse), along with Nginx, MySQL, as well as ancillary tools and configuration.

 Matrix-Synapse is a reference implementation of Matrix (https://matrix.org/), an open network for secure, decentralised communication.
+In order to support "larger scale" deployments where performance is a concern, Synapse is configured using [workers](https://github.com/matrix-org/synapse/blob/develop/docs/workers.md) whicih splits out functionality into multiple separate python processes.
+This allows workers to use mutiple processors, where the default monolithic mode is unable to exploit.

+PostgreSQL is used as the backig database.

 ## Setup